Alonso-del-Arte/chess/doc/GameNotation.md

 ## Descriptive notation

-An older notation [FINISH WRITING]
+An older notation seen in older books and articles.
+[FINISH WRITING]

 [FINISH WRITING]